elsiechu0402/portfolio3_operations_simulation/docs/index.md

 <div class="results-explanation" markdown="1">

 Figures 4 and 5 show resource utilization and average waiting time across the three stages (picking, packing, and shipping) under five scenarios.
-Figure 4 shows that packer utilization under Add One Packer (**0.573**) and Balanced Capacity (**0.575**) was lower than under the other three scenarios, where packer utilization remained close to **0.950** in the Baseline, Add One Picker, and Add One Shipping Station scenarios.
+Figure 4 shows that packer utilization under Add One Packer (**0.573**) and Balanced Capacity (**0.575**) was lower than in the Baseline, Add One Picker, and Add One Shipping Station scenarios, where packer utilization remained close to **0.950**.
 Figure 5 shows that average packing waiting time was very low under Add One Packer (**0.212 minutes**) and Balanced Capacity (**0.966 minutes**).
 In contrast, average packing waiting time remained much higher under the Baseline (**42.093 minutes**), Add One Picker (**48.166 minutes**), and Add One Shipping Station (**44.833 minutes**) scenarios.

-Therefore, the packing bottleneck identified in the baseline was removed as the main bottleneck under the Add One Packer and Balanced Capacity configurations.
+Therefore, packing was no longer the main bottleneck under the Add One Packer and Balanced Capacity configurations.
 However, as the resource configuration changed, the main constraint could shift to another stage.
 Under Add One Packer, the results did not identify one single dominant new bottleneck.
-Under Balanced Capacity, shipping became the clearest new bottleneck in this scenario.
+Under Balanced Capacity, shipping became the clearest new bottleneck.

 </div>